datacarpentry/OpenRefine-ecology-lesson/02-scripts.md

 ````
   - In the Undo / Redo section, click Extract, save the bits desired using the check boxes.
-  - Save the code in a .txt file.
+  - Copy the code and paste it into a text editor.
+Save it as a .txt file.
 ````

 To run these steps on a new dataset, import the new dataset into Refine, open the Extract / Apply section, paste in the .txt file, click Apply.